 Yunlong Song - 宋运龙

-I am a Co-Founder & Robotics Scientist at a stealth robotic startup based in Bay Area.
-Previously, I was a Research Scientist at Skild AI.
 I completed my PhD under the supervision of Prof. Davide Scaramuzza at the Robotics and Perception Group, part of the Department of Informatics and Institute of Neuroinformatics (University of Zurich & ETH Zurich).
 During my PhD, I was an associated researcher at the ETH AI Center and a visiting researcher at MIT.
-My work has involved close collaboration with leading researchers and institutions tackling foundational problems in AI and robotics.
-These include developing the first superhuman car racing agent with Sony AI; pushing the limits of autonomous drone racing with Matthias Müller and Vladlen Koltun; advancing legged locomotion with Prof. Sangbae Kim; developing perceptive quadruped control with Prof. Fan Shi and Prof. Marco Hutter; and investigating fundametal reinforcement learning with Boris Belousov and Prof. Jan Peters.
+My work has involved close collaboration with leading researchers and institutions to tackle fundamental problems in AI and robotics.
+Highlights include developing a superhuman car racing agent with Sony AI; advancing autonomous drone racing in collaboration with Matthias Müller and Vladlen Koltun; building a differentiable simulation framework for quadruped locomotion with Prof. Sangbae Kim; exploring perceptive quadruped control with Prof. Fan Shi and Prof. Marco Hutter; and investigating fundamental reinforcement learning principles with Boris Belousov and Prof. Jan Peters.

 Research Interests